ucsb-cs148/w25/_project/rules.md

 CMPSC 156 is a similar project-oriented course for CS majors, many students have or are gaining experience with the Java programming language and related libraries.
 If all of your team members are comfortable with Java, that's an acceptable choice, as is C#.

-Another object-oriented language may only be used with explicit permission, and only if there is a compelling justification for using that language in contradistinction to C++ or Java.
+Another object-oriented language may only be used with explicit permission, and only if there is a compelling justification for using that language in contradistinction to the ones already listed.

 # Additional Requirements.